graze/blog/_posts/2015-04-14-sharing-controller-logic-with-traits-in-php.md

+---
+title: "Sharing controller logic with traits in PHP"
+---

 There have been a few times I have come across a situation where I need to share some logic between controllers but it hasn't been as clear cut as abstracting that logic out into a library.
 I've been pondering the best way to tackle this problem and would like to share my thoughts.
 Take this code as an example, which is similar to some legacy code I came across recently:

 ```prettyprint lang-php